screenthong/SEBC/resources/labs/0_YarnCalcs.md

 ```
 worker vcores and number of worker nodes are affect to workload factor.

 number of workload is not significant .
-It depends on resouce that didn't be reserved .
+It depends on resouce that didn't be reserved by services.

 ```